sw5e-foundry/sw5e/README.md

 This unofficial implementation of the SW5e system for Foundry VTT is made by fans for fans and is not associated with SW5e, Disney, Wizards of the Coast, or their partners in any way.

-This game system for [Foundry Virtual Tabletop](http://foundryvtt.com) provides character sheet and game system support for the SW5E roleplaying game.
+This game system for [Foundry Virtual Tabletop](http://foundryvtt.com) provides a character sheet and game system support for the SW5E roleplaying game.

-This system provides character sheet support for Actors and Items, mechanical support for dice and rules necessary to play games of SW5E, and compendium content for Monsters, Heroes, Items, Powers, Class Features, Monster Features, and more!
+This system provides character sheet support for Actors and Items, mechanical support for dice, and rules necessary to play games of SW5E, and compendium content for Monsters, Heroes, Items, Powers, Class Features, Monster Features, and more!